-(South Australia) dates back to 1841, when Englishman Joseph Gilbert (1800-1881), who had immigrated two years earlier, purchased more than 6,000 hectares of land at great altitudes of over 500 meters.
-He planted a table grape variety and used it to make his first wine.
-In 1847 he began to experiment with several varieties and planted the first major vineyard in the Eden Valley.
-In the 1920s, there was a decline and later came the vineyard owned by Geoffrey Angas Parsons.
-He sold the vineyards to Wyndham Hill Smith (1909-1990), the head and chairman of the Hill Smith family, owners of the wine-making empire Yalumba
+(South Australia) was in 1841 when the Englishman Joseph Gilbert (1800-1881), who had immigrated two years earlier, bought over 6,000 hectares of land at great altitude up to over 500 meters.
+He planted a table grape variety and made his first wine from it.
+In 1847 he started experimenting with several varieties and planted the first major vineyard in the Eden Valley.
+There was a decline in the 1920s and later the vineyard came into the possession of Geoffrey Angas Parsons.
+This sold the vineyards to Wyndham Hill Smith (1909-1990), the head and chairman of the Hill Smith family, owner of the wine production empire Yalumba

-, Yalumba reactivated the vineyards and planted the vineyards with Riesling.
+, Yalumba reactivated the vineyards and planted Riesling on the vineyards.
 This variety is ideal for the high altitude and the cool climate.
-They built on old clones that had their origins back to the famous viticulture pioneer James Busby
+They built on old clones that date back to the famous wine pioneer James Busby

 (1802-1871).
-The vineyards now comprise 25 hectares, which are planted exclusively with the Riesling.
-It produces long-lasting wines under the names "Riesling" and (from high altitude) "The Contours Riesling".
-The winery already used in the 1970s Screw caps
+The vineyards now cover 25 hectares that are planted exclusively with Riesling.
+Long-lasting wines are produced under the names "Riesling" and (from a high altitude) "The Contours Riesling".
+The winery was already in use in the 1970s Screw caps

-instead of natural corks and looks back in this respect on a long experience.
-Winemaker is Louisa Rose, who also works for the winery, which also belongs to the Yalumba empire Hill Smith Estate
+instead of natural cork and has a long experience in this regard.
+Winemaker is Louisa Rose, who is also part of the winery that also belongs to the Yalumba empire Hill Smith Estate

 (also Eden Valley) is responsible.